VTTI UTC Involvement

 VTTI has been involved in multiple UTCs, including leading the Tier 1 Connected Vehicle/Infrastructure University Transportation Center (CVI-UTC) from 2012-2016 and serving as a consortium member of the Mid-Atlantic Transportation Sustainability University Transportation Center (MATS UTC) led by the University of Virginia.
 Today, VTTI leads the national Safety through Disruption (Safe-D) UTC and is a consortium member of two Tier 1 UTCs.

-Fueled by the inevitable changes in our transportation system, the Safety through Disruption (Safe-D) University Transportation Center (UTC) endeavors to maximize the potential safety benefits of disruptive technologies through targeted research that addresses the most pressing transportation safety questions.
-Safe-D will focus its efforts in three key areas: (1) cutting-edge research by leading transportation safety experts and their students; (2) education and workforce development with programs for all levels from grade school through college to continuing education for professionals; and (3) fully supported technology transfer including practitioner training partnerships, social networking, commercialization, and intellectual property management.
+Fueled by the inevitable changes in our transportation system, the Safety through Disruption (Safe-D) UTC endeavors to maximize the potential safety benefits of disruptive technologies through targeted research that addresses the most pressing transportation safety questions.
+Safe-D focuses on three key areas: (1) cutting-edge research by leading transportation safety experts and their students; (2) education and workforce development with programs for all levels from grade school through college to continuing education for professionals; and (3) fully supported technology transfer including practitioner training partnerships, social networking, commercialization, and intellectual property management.

 The Center for Advanced Transportation Mobility (CATM) fosters transdisciplinary collaboration to address current and anticipated future transportation needs for all vulnerable populations.
 With “Ensuring Mobility for Vulnerable Populations” as its theme, CATM promotes the development of novel solutions focused on enabling safe and efficient mobility for vulnerable individuals and optimizing mobility for vulnerable populations in emergency situations.
 Research conducted through CATM will improve the availability of transportation options for the most vulnerable members of society, enabling equitable access to the ever-changing world.